 Walks don’t have to be like this though.
 Try putting a little more effort into your dog walking and add in some variety.
 At least a couple of times a week forget about the concrete and the tarmac and instead take your pet to a local park or area of countryside.

-Not only will the change of scenery be good for both you and your dog but just consider all the new smells, sights and sounds for your dog to explore.
-It’s like a whole new experience watching an energetic dog bouncing along through long grass, ducking in and out of hedges and dashing round trees.
+Not only will the change of scenery be good for both you and your dog but just consider all the new smells, sights, and sounds for your dog to explore.
+It’s like a whole new experience watching an energetic dog bouncing along through long grass, ducking in and out of hedges, and dashing around trees.
 This isn’t just routine exercise; it’s fun; it’s an experience in itself.
 Just try it a few times and pay attention to just how much fun your dog really has if you need to be convinced.

 Especially in situations where your dog is not used to attending classes, the new tasks he will be asked to complete in combination with all the new people and dogs that he’s never met before will once again provide all manner of stimulation – both for the mind as well as the body.